h1lyl1ly/Contributions/README.md

 Remote, but together\
 The list of projects will be posted here, but we contribute faster, than i post it 😇🤓🤗

-# The List of Projects we in mainnet
+# The List of Projects in mainnet

 - Xai
 - Aethir
 - Lumoz
 - Solana

-# The List of Projects we in testnet
+# The List of Projects in testnet + our contributions

 - Farcaster
 - Nubit